Candib80/cs50labs/conditions/README.md

 - Did you declare your variables correctly?
 - Lastly, make sure to read the error messages, as they can help.

-Then run your program via:
+Then run your program via the following in the teminal window:

 ```
 ./conditions